Sagnac/streamsave/README.md

 The `force_title` option will set the title used for the filename.
 By default the script uses the `media-title`.

-This is specified without double quote marks in streamsave.conf, e.g. `force_title=Example Title`.
+This is specified without double quote marks in `streamsave.conf`, e.g. `force_title=Example Title`.

 The `output_label` is still used here and file overwrites are prevented if desired.